Three times a week, we do our podcast, Verdict with Ted Cruz.

 I mean, I think that's a mistake.

-I mean, you you've got to fight when you get listen, I don't like losing, and I like getting, you know, I I famously in the Supreme Court case I had uh we had lost it in lower court, came up to the Supreme Court of the United States, the then Chief Justice William Rehnquist said to me, goes, Mr. Seculo, exactly what would you like us to do here?
+Listen, I don't like losing, and I like getting, you know, famously in the Supreme Court case I had, we had lost it in lower court, came up to the Supreme Court of the United States.

-And I said somewhere in the opinion, I'd like it to say reversed, because that means we would have won.
+And I said, somewhere in the opinion, I'd like it to say reversed, because that means we would have won.

-So the president respected the court, disagreed with it, but moved on by issuing, I believe the new order that'll come out Monday.
+So the president respected the court, disagreed with it, but moved on by issuing, I believe, the new order that'll come out Monday.

-Hey, good news, Doug Schoen is joining us.
+Doug Shoan is joining us.

 Doug, I want to get your impression and your sense.

-Uh you're well connected uh pollster, political analyst for Fox.
+You're well-connected, pollster, political analyst for Fox.

 I appreciate you coming on.